Developing Shared Vision - 🇬🇧 English Version

 The roof represents strong, inspiring, and relevant marketing that highlights the company’s competitive advantages.

-Each part of the model connects, forming a framework for how businesses can renew and present themselves in a new era.
+Each part of the model connects, forming a framework for how businesses can renew and present themselves in a new area of Capitalism 2.0.

 Final Thoughts